CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-crafted skill that efficiently guides Claude through production debugging using Kopai CLI.
-It provides concrete, executable commands in a clear workflow sequence with appropriate fallback guidance, while keeping the content lean and well-organized with proper progressive disclosure to reference files.
+It provides concrete, executable commands in a clear workflow sequence with appropriate fallback guidance.
+The progressive disclosure structure is excellent, with the main file serving as an actionable overview while pointing to detailed rules and references.

 DimensionReasoningScore